prolesoft/marxist.space/security.md

 ### Messaging

+You _need_ end-to-end encrpytion for anything sensitive.
+This means your communications should be encrypted in transit (TLS 1.2 at a minimum), and also encrypted at rest (on the server where they're stored) without the company running the messaging platform being able to read them.
+If communications are not E2EE, you should treat them as if they're public.

 Use [Signal](https://signal.org/) for an SMS/KakaoTalk/WhatsApp alternative, and [Riot/Matrix](https://about.riot.im/) for group chat.
 Use [Keybase](#encryption) for both, if you're already using Keybase for other needs.